 Your employer may have incorrectly classified your pay, and you can usually sort this out with management.
 If you still have concerns, talk with someone from human resources or your union representative.

-If these approaches fail, consider discussing your case with a lawyer; a legal expert may be able to give you a better sense of whether your employer is discriminating against you.
+If these approaches fail, consider discussing your case with an experienced employment lawyer; a legal expert may be able to give you a better sense of whether your employer is discriminating against you.
 If you reach this point, you shouldn’t worry about being victimised for coming forward — remember that your case is always confidential unless you ask your lawyer to approach your employer.

 If you think your employer is paying you unfairly, your best bet is to be up-front with your boss and start a conversation.
 Explain why you think your pay is unfair, and why you believe your pay should equal that of your co-workers.
-If the situation is still in doubt after this, contact a lawyer.
+If the situation is still in doubt after this, get in touch with one of our specialist employment lawyers who can advise you on your options.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.